By: Lesley Brown

 Autonomy 2019 – some key annoncements

-- Uber partners with Cityscoot to add e-scooters to its app for Ile-de-France (Paris and its region) alongside ride hailing and electric bikes.
+- Uber partners with Cityscoot to add electric mopeds (e-mopeds) to its app for Ile-de-France (Paris and its region) alongside ride hailing and electric bikes.

 - Smart Mobility Lab presents its Observatoire de la micro-mobilité, which expects one million e-scooters to sell in 2022, compared to 350,000 in 2019 and 232 000 in 2018.

-- Silence Urban Ecomobility, a Spanish electric mobility company, presents three e-scooter models soon to roll out in France.
+- Silence Urban Ecomobility, a Spanish electric mobility company, presents three e-moped models soon to roll out in France.

 - Fluctuo, a start-up specialising in data collection, processing and analysis, launches City Drive, a ‘business intelligence’ tool for monitoring shared mobility services and their usage in 24 European cities.